 Puerto Rico Vacation Packages

-- Bioluminescent Bays Slide 3 of 3: Puerto Rico boasts three world-famous bioluminescent bays, with the brightest in Vieques — commonly known as Mosquito Bay.
+- Bioluminescent Bays Slide 3 of 3: Puerto Rico boasts three of the world's five bioluminescent bays, with the brightest in Vieques — commonly known as Mosquito Bay.

 Get to know the capital city of San Juan by exploring Old San Juan’s Spanish colonial streets.
 Visit a 16th-century citadel that’s a UNESCO World Heritage Site, then reward yourself with a tasty BACARDÍ® rum tour.